anugrahat/Correlating-residue-residue-interactions-in-antigen-antibody/README.md

 1. **`interaction_energy.csv`**
    - This file should contain the **non-bonded interaction energies** from a **non-equilibrium pulling simulation**.
-   - The energy is calculated as the **sum of van der Waals and short-range Coulomb interactions**.
+   - The energy is calculated as the **sum of Van der Waals and short-range Coulomb interactions**.
    - **Example format**:
      ```
      Frame,AverageInteractionEnergy